Generalized Glauber dynamics for inference in biology: Results

-We can speed up the inference by heuristically minimizing the distance between the empirical and simulated distributions of dynamical variables. (defined as the sum of the area between the empirical and model-simulated cumulative distribution function and the waiting time cumulative distributions in double logarithmic scale).
+We can speed up the inference by heuristically minimizing the distance between the empirical and simulated distributions of dynamical variables, which is defined as the sum of the area between the empirical and model-simulated waiting time cumulative distributions in double logarithmic scale.
 Although the error in the inferred parameters is larger than when using EM (\sitable), the waiting time distribution and the autocorrelation function are recovered correctly (\sifigemks).

+{\RV{One can extend the parameterization of memory kernel to sums of exponential decays, $\Gamma(t) = \sum_l A_l e^{-t/\tau_l}$, to approximate more general forms of memory kernels which decays at infinite time (Prony's series, also see~\cite{vroylandt2022likelihood}).
+The extension of the EM algorithm is straightforward, as the noise can be written as a linear sum of Ornstein-Uhlenbeck processes. }} {\RV{For the Eco-HAB mice data, we only used the heuristic method, because the EM algorithm becomes unreliable and hard to converge for categorical data with more possible states (see \sifigemvsks ~and \sisecemheu), due to a distortion of the optimization landscape which leads to problems in convergence, which is consistent with the literature (see Chapter 3.4 in~\cite{yuan_thesis}).}}